 Bonaire’s International & Local Fishing Tournament

-There’s always a great time to be had when January rolls around and the annual Bonaire International and Local Fishing Tournament takes place.
+There’s always a great time to be had when it is time for the annual Bonaire International and Local Fishing Tournament.
 Check the Calendar of Events for the dates for the next event.

 Fishing, Food, & Fun

 With an average of over 40 boats competing in both tournament, there’s a lot of fishing, of course, but also plenty of food and fun.
 Boats arrive from nearby Curacao, Aruba, and Venezuela to join with Bonaire’s fishermen.
 Dinners are held on the evenings of the events as well, so the event provides a unique opportunity to talk with Bonaire’s fishermen as well as those from the region.

 The International portion of the tournament is a Catch and Release Bill Fish tournament.
 There are great cash prizes for the overall winners, and there are many additional chances to win, such as the first-catch-of-the-day and various challenges throughout the day.
 There are valuable prizes for the categories of the largest each of tuna, wahoo, and dorado.
 Strikes are recorded as fish are caught, and then the fish is immediately released.
 Catches can include blue marlin, sailfish, and white marlin, along with tuna and dorado (dradu in Papiamentu).